-The goal of this mitigation program is to restore 0.40 acre of MFS as mitigation for the impacted 0.10 acre MFS, and 1.13 acre of temporarily impacted ruderal land cover to conditions as good, or ecologically improved, compared with pre-impact conditions within the five year maintenance and monitoring period.
-Mitigation for MFS will occur at a 4:1 ratio, and at a 1:1 ratio for ruderal impacts.
+The goal of this mitigation program is to restore 0.40 acre of MFS as mitigation for the impacted 0.10 acre MFS, and 1.03 acre of temporarily impacted ruderal land cover to conditions as good, or ecologically improved, compared with pre-impact conditions within the maintenance and monitoring period.
+The maintenance and monitoring period will be five years for the MFS site and three years for the ruderal site.
+Mitigation for MFS will occur at a 4:1 ratio, and at a 1:1 ratio for ruderal impacts, with a portion of the impacted ruderal site being utilized for MFS mitigation.
 Restoration is proposed to occur at the site of the impacts.

-MFS will be reestablished within the propane tank impact area to densities equal to, or greater than those estimated to be present.
+MFS will be reestablished within the propane tank impact area, and adjacent area, to densities equal to, or greater than those estimated to be present.